-The EU Habitats Directive (92/43/EEC) requires the Appropriate Assessment (AA) of plans and projects likely to affect Natura 2000 sites.
+The EU Habitats Directive (92/43/EEC) requires the Appropriate Assessment (AA) of plans and projects to determine whether the Plan could have significant effects on Natura 2000 sites.
 This process involves an assessment of the indirect and cumulative impacts of the plan, considered with any current or proposed activities, developments or policies impacting on Natura 2000 sites.
 This process informs plans of the environmental impacts of alternative actions and contributes to the integration of environmental considerations into plan making.

-The formal process of appropriate assessment has been carried out as part of the preparation of this Plan.
-Stage 1 involved the screening for AA where it was concluded that the Plan could, in the absence of mitigation, result in adverse impacts on the Natura 2000 network.
-A stage 2 AA was carried out.
-Any risk to the conservation objectives of the Natura 2000 network have been addressed by the inclusion of mitigation measures that will prioritise the avoidance of impacts in the first place and mitigate impacts where these cannot be avoided.
-With mitigation measures are incorporated, it is considered that the Plan will not have a significant adverse effect on the integrity of the Natura 2000 network.
-The Natura Impact Report is included in the appendix of the Plan, it should be read in parallel with this plan.
+The formal process of Appropriate Assessment has been carried out as part of the preparation of this Plan.
+Stage 1 involved screening for AA where it was concluded that the Plan could, in the absence of mitigation, result in adverse impacts on the Natura 2000 network.
+A Stage 2 Appropriate Assessment (Natura Impact Report) was carried out.
+Any risks to the conservation objectives of the Natura 2000 network have been addressed by the inclusion of mitigation measures that will prioritise the avoidance of impacts in the first place and mitigate impacts where these cannot be avoided.
+With mitigation measures incorporated, it is considered that the Plan will not have a significant adverse effect on the integrity of the Natura 2000 network.
+The Natura Impact Report is included in Appendix 23 of the Plan and should be read in parallel with this Plan.